 I never cussed so much in my life, didn’t recognize myself and was a mess wrapped in a normal-seeming self.
 Only God knows the depths certain moments felt like while healing from birth, caring for a newborn, learning breastfeeding and having broken sleep with no guarantee anything would ever change.

-I did, however, end up with a child who learned how to sleep through his nights within one week at 6.5 months old and has slept well and taken good naps ever since then.
+I did, however, end up with a child who learned how to sleep through his nights at 6.5 months old (it took a week of a few cry-it-out sessions and being in his own room- I think we were waking him all night since he was 4 months old & became more aware of his world).
+He has slept well and taken good naps ever since 6.5 months old.
 I think it was everything we keep trying for and had in place since he was born, not just that one week, however.

 (He is almost 17 months and just woke up at 2:30a.m. and 6:30a.m. this week during a fever/teething episode for the first time since 6.5 months old!
 We are so blessed.)

 When my son was 5 months old and I just got a sassy haircut and was just feeling a bit like myself again.

 It’s part of the reason why finding out that I was expecting at 10 months postpartum with my firstborn turned into unspeakable, full joy instead of freaking me out.
 (Well, I was definitely shaking!)

 Just now, I’m finally starting to look at her birth and think through and start positive affirmations.
 Just now, I’m able to think about giving birth again and look at the work of labor without fear, like with my first.

 Before this point, I was ready to formula feed and have an epidural before going into labor.
 (Just kidding!)

 I’m still leaving myself open to both relieving the burden of breastfeeding, even supplementing and having medication during labor, but I think that the same Ailene who was able to breastfeed and go through natural labor is still here.
 I just wasn’t sure until now.